PlayStation Analog Joystick: Reception

 The Analog Joystick did not sell well in Japan, reportedly due to its high cost and bulky size.

-Other
+Legacy

-The Analog Joystick can be connected to the PC via a USB adapter and also via a DirectPad Pro style parallel port interface which can be accessed under Windows using the DirectPad or other drivers.
+The Analog Joystick can be connected to a PC via a USB adapter and also via a DirectPad-Pro-style parallel port interface which can be accessed under Windows using the DirectPad or other drivers.
 The Allegro library provides the same functionality for developers.